JassMTL/SinghShop/README.md

 # SinghShop
 Assignment 1 android

+The emulator I would like you to use is Nexus 5X.
+I made redundant methods.
+I went to deep before realizing that I could have shorten the code length.

 This project revoles around a shopping application.
 It includes a main page, a menu page and a chekout page.
 The main page includes a title
 (the name of my application), a description of the application (what it does) and a button that directs you to the menu page.
 The menu page includes 3 parts.It includes a subtotal section which includes a label for the subtotal and the actual subtotal.
 The second part includes a